 Teachers use multi-media resources to help the children to understand other cultures and religious places of worship.
 We are able to visit four different Christian churches locally, where clergy and members of the community are willing to meet with children and be involved in RE.
-Speakers from different religions are invited into school when appropriate to a unit being followed.
-We are also
+Speakers from different religions are invited into school or to talk to classes remotely on Teams when appropriate to a unit being followed.
+We are also able to arrange visits to places of worship and we have a rolling programme of visits / visitors for each year group for each year.